PUBNAVETRA · A Purple Wins Instrument

 Part II · The Distinction

-Governance reads the signal.
+Governance reads the exposure.
 Management acts on it.

-These are two different functions.
-Confusing them is the reason most "execution risk" tools stall.
-They try to do both, and end up doing neither well.
+These are two functions.
+Confusing them is why most execution-risk tools stall — they try to do both and do neither well.
 NAVETRA is an instrument of governance.
 The organisation does the management, with in-house leadership or a chosen partner.

 Execution Risk Management